zeesaan/zeesaan/README.md

 ## DevOps Engineer | Enabling Agile Development | Infrastructure Automation & Streamlining Delivery | Top Rated Freelancer On Upwork

 ### About Me
-I'm passionate about leveraging automation and cutting-edge technologies to streamline development, deployment, and operations.
-With a strong background in DevOps methodologies and cloud technologies, I strive to optimize processes and enhance scalability.
+I'm passionate about combining software development and IT operations to enhance the software development lifecycle.
+With a focus on automation, scalability, and reliability, I aim to optimize workflows and drive efficiency using DevOps best practices.

 ### 🔭 I’m Currently Working On
 - Implementing CI/CD pipelines for [Dnet/elearning]